 Common causes of dermatology issues in dogs include:

 Most skin, ear, hair, and nail issues are easy for your pet’s doctor to treat.
 Other issues may need the attention of a specialist in dermatology for pets.
-Talk to your vet about your pet’s condition and about board-certified pet dermatologists in the St. Petersburg area.
+Talk to your vet about your pet’s condition and board-certified pet dermatologists in the St. Petersburg area.
 A discussion with the vet may reveal that your dog does not need a specialist after all.

 To be sure, some dermatology disorders are serious in both cause and effect.
 On the other hand, mild cases are very common—and even inevitable.
 No matter how severe your dog’s condition, it can be either eliminated or managed with compassionate veterinary care.